-In Nextcloud 9.0 the server-side encryption separates encryption of local and remote storage.
+Server-side encryption separates encryption of local and remote storage.
 This allows you to encrypt remote storage, such as Dropbox and Google, without having to also encrypt your home storage on your Nextcloud server.

-Note: Starting with Nextcloud 9.0 we support Authenticated Encryption for all newly encrypted files.
-See https://hackerone.com/reports/108082 for more technical information about the impact.
+Note: Nextcloud supports Authenticated Encryption for all newly encrypted files.
+See https://hackerone.com/reports/ 108082 for more technical information about the impact.